-- Microbiology consultant MUST be consulted in ALL cases of suspected Hazard Group 4 VHF patients. - 2) Haematology and Microbiology laboratories MUST be informed of suspected VHF patient risk category (1,2,3 or 4) - 3) Do not take samples to the laboratories until the laboratories are ready to receive them.
+- 1) Microbiology consultant MUST be consulted in ALL cases of suspected Hazard Group 4 VHF, ?Mpox, ?HCID respiratory infection. - 2) Blood Sciences and Microbiology laboratories MUST be informed of cases of suspected VHF patients risk category (2 or 3).
+Microbiology Lab must be notified of ?Mpox Clade1 and HCID respiratory infection - 3) Do not take samples to the laboratories until the laboratories are ready to receive them.